Back to Expertise

 January 20, 2022

-analyse documents technology data Analytics Business
+technology data Analytics Business elm

 Every law firm needs a legal data strategy.
 Data strategy is the future of law and having one can open a whole realm of advantages.
 A data strategy can help to measure, monitor, and manage resources and service providers; model and improve processes; allocate tasks across internal and external resources; allocate tasks across risk management strategies (such as ADR); assess cost and quality of services; and provide a clear picture of a firm’s performance to its board and clients.